ast0815/remu/docs/examples/05/README.rst

 The base binning is a :class:`.LinearBinning` with only three bins.
 The corresponding plotter does not know how to plot the subbinnings, so it just marginalizes them out.
-Do plot the content of all truth bins, we can use the basic :class:`.BinningPlotter`, which simply plots the content of each bin::
+To plot the content of all truth bins, we can use the basic :class:`.BinningPlotter`, which simply plots the content of each bin::

     pltr = plotting.BinningPlotter(truth_binning)